zopefoundation/zope.wfmc/README.txt

 Note that we didn't transition into the rejected activity.
-By default, when an activity is completed, the first transition for which it's condition evaluates to `True` is used.
+By default, when an activity is completed, the first transition for which its condition evaluates to `True` is used.
 By default, transitions have boolean conditions [1]_ that evaluate to `True`, so the transition to `publish` is used because it was defined before the transition to `reject`.
 What we want is to transition to `publish` if a reviewer